bilgineroral/Traj-LO/README.md

 ### Linux
 Ubuntu 22.04
 ### Windows
 You can use [WSL2](https://learn.microsoft.com/zh-cn/windows/wsl/about) to install the Ubuntu subsystem and then follow the above instructions to test Traj-LO.
-To enable OpenGL accelerated rendering in WSLg, you may need to [select Nvidia GPU](https://github.com/microsoft/wslg/wiki/GPU-selection-in-WSLg).
 ### MacOS
 Make sure you have [Homebrew](https://brew.sh/) to run the srcipt `install_deps.sh`to install dependencies.
 We have tested Traj-LO on M2 Mac Mini (macOS 14.4.1).

 ## Citation

-If you use this project for any academic work, please cite our RA-L [paper](https://ieeexplore.ieee.org/document/10387726).
+If you use this project for any academic work, please cite RA-L [paper](https://ieeexplore.ieee.org/document/10387726).

 ```bibtex
 @ARTICLE{zheng2024traj,